VictorAung/workco-assessment/README.md

 This is my solution to the [Work & Co Web Code Assessment](https://github.com/workco/code-assessment-web) which is in turn a modified version of the [Redux Shopping Cart Example](https://github.com/reactjs/redux/tree/master/examples/shopping-cart).

+This project was made using React, Redux, SCSS (compiled into CSS), HTML, and react-modal.

 To try it for yourself, either clone or download this repo to your local machine, install all the dependencies and start a development server.
 To install dependencies, use the package manager [Yarn](https://yarnpkg.com/en/):

 ```